Archibald Willis: Early life

 Willis was born in London in 1842.
 He spent his youth in an apprenticeship in the printer's trade.
 After the death of his mother, his father was also deceased, Willis sailed from England aboard the ship Dinapore and landed in Auckland in 1857.
 He immediately sought employment as a printer, working across in many parts of New Zealand as a journeyman, till he opened his own printing business, remaining in the business almost continuously until his death.
 Willis was the founder of the Hawke's Bay Herald in Hastings, but left the paper to partake in the gold rush in Otago.
 After six months of mining Willis returned to the print business and came to Wanganui in 1864, where he was to spend the rest of his life.

-He intended to establish his own newspaper there, but upon arrival, he was called to serve in the militia to fight against Maori in the area.
+He intended to establish his own newspaper there, but upon arrival, he was called to serve in the militia to fight against Māori in the area.
 Afterwards, Willis entered into partnership with John Ballance as co-proprietors of the Wanganui Herald and the two formed a close friendship.
-Later, Willis also purchased a local book and stationary business from William Hutchison.
+Later, Willis also purchased a local book and stationery business from William Hutchison.
 He was also a prominent member of the Wanganui Chamber of Commerce.